hexdump0815/sonaremin/README.md

 # changelog

-version 1.1.3 (planned only - not yet released)
+version 1.1.6 (planned only - not yet released)
+- upgrade vcvrack to version v1.1.6
+- more included modules (113 plugins = 1300+ vcvrack modules)

+version 1.1.3 (planned only - not released, skipped)
 - upgrade vcvrack to version v1.1.3
 - more included modules (69 plugins = 870 vcvrack modules)
 - as vcvrack v1.1.3 has jack-midi enabled again, provide 4 jack midi connections instead of only one for more flexibility